 This type of Siamese cat has a white body with pinkish-gray points, a cinnamon-pink nose, and cinnamon-pink paw pads to match.

-The Siamese is very talkative and craves attention.
-They love their family so much that they always want a member of the family to be around them.
+They typically love their family so much that they always want a member of the family to be around them.
 When they don’t get the interaction they desire, they’re known to seem pouty and sad.
 So, if you’re thinking of getting a Siamese, but are away at work during the day, you might consider getting two.
 That way, they’ll each have a buddy at all times.

 If you’re thinking of getting a Siamese and already have other pets, you probably won’t have to worry about your new furry family member getting along with the others.
 Siamese cats generally get along well with other cats, dogs, and children, as long as they play nice.